LEWES CROWN COURT

 MR. BLACKETT-ORD:

-Your Honour, in the court below my client still has to bear his own costs
+Your Honour, in the court below my client still has to bear his own costs and pay 20%

 of the Council's costs?